 Our clients range from major oil and gas companies to small independent oil and gas operators and also providers of multi-client data libraries.
 The services we provide to our clients vary according to the size and needs of each client.
-During the twelve months ended December 31, 2017, sales to two clients represented approximately 27% of our revenue.
-The remaining balance of our revenue derived from varied clients and none represented 10% or more of our revenues.
-We anticipate that sales to these clients will represent a smaller percentage of our overall revenues during 2018.
+During the twelve months ended December 31, 2016, sales to one client represented approximately 13% of our revenue.
+The remaining balance of our revenue was derived from varied clients and none represented 10% or more of our revenues.
+We anticipate that sales to this one client will represent a smaller percentage of our overall revenues during 2017.

-We do not acquire seismic data for our own account or for future sale, maintain multi-client seismic data libraries, or participate in oil and gas ventures.
+We do not acquire seismic data for our own account or for future sale, maintain multi-client seismic data libraries or participate in oil and gas ventures.
 The results of seismic surveys conducted for a client belong to that client.
 It is also our policy that none of our officers, directors or employees actively participate in oil and natural gas ventures.
 All of our clients' information is maintained in the strictest confidence.